f0rw4rd/pyiec61850-ng/examples/README.md

 This directory contains practical examples demonstrating how to use the pyiec61850 library for various IEC 61850 operations.

+All examples use the **safe `MMSClient` wrapper** which handles memory management automatically, preventing crashes from NULL pointer dereferences and memory leaks.

 ## Prerequisites

 Before running these examples, make sure you have: